makrozai/netzun-challenge/frontend/README.rst

 ---------------------

-For this challenge you will be writing your own `ReactJS`_ `Single Page App`_
+For this challenge you will be writing your own `VueJs`_ `Single Page App`_

-This is a React challenge, and is not strictly design focused, however, if you'd like to build and style your own components, please go right ahead.
-If you're not interested or comfortable with doing that, there are plenty of component libraries to help you. `Semantic UI <https://semantic-ui.com/>`__ is a good choice.
-Additionally, feel free to use any additional libraries you find valuable.
+This is a Vuejs challenge, and is not strictly design focused, however, if you'd like to build and style your own components, please go right ahead.
+If you're not interested or comfortable with doing that, there are plenty of component libraries to help you. `Vuetify
+<https://vuetifyjs.com/en/>`__ is a good choice.
+Additionally, feel
+free to use any additional libraries you find valuable.

 You should use Git as you build your solution.
 For submission you are